JONSASSE/432-2018/slides/class27/README.md

 ## Key Materials

 - The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class27) are now available.
+I got up to Type S and Type M errors, which I will discuss on Thursday.
-- The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class27) will be posted as soon as possible.
+- The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class27) are now available.

 In today's class, I will be talking about: